saqib1707/saqib1707.github.io/index.md

 				<br><span class="brHeight"></span>
 				<a href="javascript:toggleblock('btp_thesis_abs')">abstract</a> / <a href="{{site.url}}/assets/pubs/btp_thesis.pdf">thesis</a> / <a href="{{site.url}}/assets/pubs/btp_presentation.pdf">presentation</a><br>
 				<span class="brHeight"></span>
-				<p id="btp_thesis_abs" class="abstract">In this report, we proposed an interaction rule between an evader and a pursuer and our objective was to try to find an optimal feedback control for the pursuer to drive the evaders to destination.
+				<p id="btp_thesis_abs" style="font-style:italic; display:none; text-align:justify;">In this report, we proposed an interaction rule between an evader and a pursuer and our objective was to try to find an optimal feedback control for the pursuer to drive the evaders to destination.
 With this regard, we first formulated our problem as a constrained optimization problem and solved using global search algorithm available in global optimization toolbox of matlab.
 The result from these experiments were then used to predict a feedback control algorithm but unfortunately this could not be made possible.
 Then we shifted from predicting ourselves to let the machine learn from the data and predict the trajectory for us.
 We used LSTM-based model with fully connected layers and posed the problem as a regression task to produce pursuer next position given current and past trajectory information of all the agents.
 The experimental results from the optimization task was used as dataset for this approach.
 After training, the trajectories were estimated iteratively for numerous initial conditions but we could not get the desired result.
 This approach requires modifications in order for it to work.</p>
 			</div>
 		</td>
 	</tr>